bvremmeinfor/liquibase-threading-demo/README.md

 Run testLoop.sh script for 100 individual tests with error reporting (new JVM with fresh empty statics every time).
 Test uses memory database, no additional setup required.

+Issues in 4.29.2
+* None - looks good!
+* Could remove use of ThreadLocalScopeManager - default is thread safe

 Issues in 4.26.0
 * None - looks good!